Introduction to Crystal Growth

 Description of exams and course work

-There will be an oral exam of about 25 minutes duration.
+There will be an oral exam of 25 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using comprehension questions, sample calculation, and discussions on the basis of sketches, diagrams, and formulas.

 For example an assignment in the exam might be: